-- 1.4 The Borough of Elmbridge has a total population of 131,400, comprised of a total of 56,785 households within an area of 96 square kilometres (Source: 2011 Census, Office for National Statistics and DCLG live tables 2015/16).
+- 1.4 The Borough of Elmbridge has a total population of 136,626, comprised of a total of 58,700 households within an area of 96 square kilometres (Source: 2018 Census, Office for National Statistics and Elmbridge Council Tax data banded properties 2021).
 Elmbridge is one of eleven Surrey Borough Councils and is situated South West of London in North East Surrey. - 1.5 The principal town centres are Walton, Weybridge, Esher, Molesey and Cobham. - 1.6 The Borough provides a mix of residential and business and the area enjoys the influence of the capital, some areas being within the boundaries of the M25, and bordering two London Boroughs.
 The population is in general affluent, resulting in a considerable number of restaurants, bars and retail outlets clustered around the centres of the communities. - 1.7 The map on the following page shows the geographical area to which this policy applies.